DominikMe/acs-emulator/README.md

 ## Using the emulator

-* You can use the `Try it` feature in the Swagger editor to send requests against the API
+* You can use the `Try it` feature in the Swagger editor under `https://localhost/swagger` to send requests against the API

 * Use `"endpoint=https://localhost/;accessKey=pw=="` as your connection string when instantiating Azure Communication Services SDK service clients.